-Each week has its own module in Canvas, and each module is structured the same way, with consistent assignments and due dates to help you structure your time.
+Each week has its own module in Canvas, and each module is structured the same way with consistent assignments and due dates to help you structure your time.
 These include:

-- An overview page and video introducing the week in detail - An overview page with learning objectives for each chapter with assigned reading in our textbook - Related learning resources (such as video mini-lectures, concept explainer pages, and multi-media resources) - Group discussion(s) assignments (post and reply and post and share posts are always due on Fridays, and replies are always due on Sundays) - Chapter Quiz (due Friday) - Learning Reflection (due Sunday night)
+- Learning objectives for the week

+- Assigned reading in our textbook

+- Related learning resources (such as a mini-lecture and/or concept explainer pages)

+- Group discussion(s) assignments

+- Chapter Quiz (due Friday) - Learning Reflection (due Sunday night)

+Week 1: Introduction to Legal Reasoning and Critical Thinking

-Week 1: Feb 5-Feb 9 - Module available starting Jan 31 - What is Comparative Politics.
-How We Compare States.
+Feb 5-Feb 9 - Module available starting Jan 31.
+Chapter 1: Introduction to the Study of Law Also introduce yourself to the class

-Take time to look through the START HERE module and watch the course introduction Register your text and try InQuizitive, AND Introduce yourself to the class Read Chapter 1 (Introduction) and Chapter 2 (States)
+Week 2: The Functions and Sources of Law

-Week 2: Feb 12-Feb 16- Module available starting Feb 7- How States, Governments, and Society Interact
+Feb 12-Feb 16 - Module available starting Feb 7 Chapter 2: Functions and Sources of Law